shivrm/notes/README.md

 ## How to use

- You can use the app either by visiting the [GitHub Pages deployment](https://shivrm.github.io/svelte-notes/) or by building it yourself.
+ You can use the app either by visiting the [GitHub Pages deployment](https://shivram.ml/notes) or by building it yourself.

 ### Building the app
-1. Clone the repo by running: `git clone https://github.com/shivrm/svelte-notes.git svelte-notes`
+1. Clone the repo by running: `git clone https://github.com/shivrm/notes.git notes`

-2. Navigate to the project directory using `cd svelte-notes`
+2. Navigate to the project directory using `cd notes`

 3. Switch to a branch of your liking:
 	- `git checkout main` for the latest stable release.